'Fix it!' Gun violence plea to Trump from students, parents

 Sen. Dianne Feinstein and Sen. Jeff Flake, R-Ariz., said Wednesday they would introduce a bill to raise the minimum age required to purchase rifles from gun dealers, including assault weapons such as the AR-15.

 "A kid too young buy a handgun should be too young to buy an #AR15," Flake said on Twitter.
-A buyer must be 21 to purchase a handgun.
+A buyer must be 21 to purchase a handgun from a licensed gun dealer.

-'Never again should students have to protest for their lives.
-Never again should an innocent life be taken while trying to gain an education.'Survivors of the Parkland school shooting spoke at the Florida State Capitol to demand gun control legislation. https://t.co/TWqbmvirSm pic.twitter.com/mkctc0IPcW— NBC News (@NBCNews) February 22, 2018

 On Tuesday, Trump directed the Justice Department to move to ban devices like the rapid-fire bump stocks used in last year's Las Vegas massacre.
 The White House has also said Trump was looking at a bill that would strengthen federal gun background checks.